 Is this a fundraiser?

 No. Starry Lights is not a fundraiser.
 In fact, The Ocean Community Chamber of Commerce will incur significant up-front costs to create this magical installation.
 There will be costs for constructing the installations, lights, electricity, event permits and insurance.
-There are costs associated with the creation of this new website and the insurance policy to protect the organization against liability.
+There are costs associated with the hosting and updating of this website and the insurance policy to protect the organization against liability.
 There will be costs for event programs, marketing, labor to set up and break down the display and more.

 Will this be an annual event?